 Thessaloniki’s center is an exciting and multicolored place to walk.
 It is full of historical buildings built by the Romans, Byzantines, Ottomans, and the Jews.
 The city’s Paleochristian and Byzantine Monuments are listed as UNESCO sites.

-As you stroll by the Thessaloniki top sites, the mouth-watering aroma of sweet bougatsa (cream pie) or loukoumades (dough with honey and cinnamon) is an extra boost to your senses.
+As you stroll by the top sites of Thessaloniki, the mouth-watering aroma of sweet bougatsa (cream pie) or loukoumades (dough with honey and cinnamon) will give your senses an extra boost.

 The city is the Greeks’ favorite foodie destination, with tiny places offering delicious street food and old areas being food-tasting destinations, like Ladadika.
 Thessaloniki is also famous for its nightlife and has a great choice for shopping, with small shops selling unique clothes and accessories.